-The screenshot shows a web browser window for the URL womensmentalhealth.org.
+The screenshot shows a web browser window with the URL [womensmentalhealth.org](http://womensmentalhealth.org) in the address bar.
 The page header includes the MGH logo, the text "MGH CENTER for Women's Mental Health", and the subtitle "Reproductive Psychiatry Resource & Information Center".
-The header also features links for Bookmarks, email, Cerner, OASIS, Canvas, Call Schedule, Library Genesis, TMC Mail, Curriculum | Bullet..., IH, and All Bookmarks, along with social media icons for Relaunch to update, O, R, Tp, P, En, S, and a magnifying glass icon for search.
+The header also features links for Bookmarks, email, Cerner, OASIS, Canvas, Call Schedule, Library Genesis, TMC Mail, Curriculum | Bullet..., IH, and All Bookmarks, along with social media icons for Relaunch to update, O, R, Tp, P, En, S, and a search icon.
 The main content area features a large image of a woman kissing a baby's forehead.
 Overlaid on the image is the text "Women's Mental Health Across the Life Cycle" and a series of five dots at the bottom right.
-The navigation menu below the image includes links for About, Specialty Areas, Blog, Clinical Program, Research Program, Resources, Educational Programs, Contact, and a magnifying glass icon for search.
+The navigation menu below the image includes links for About, Specialty Areas, Blog, Clinical Program, Research Program, Resources, Educational Programs, Contact, and a search icon.